thisisseptian/amartha-test/README.md

     - The borrower must sign the organizer-borrower agreement URL for the loan status to change to loan disbursed
 ```

-Note that I have also created several APIs to assist with debugging, mostly for getting lists and details:
+Note: I have also created several APIs to assist in debugging, mostly for getting lists and details:
 ```sh
 1. Loan List
 2. Loan Detail